dwatow/dwatow.github.io/source/_posts/about-hexo/re-equip-hexo1.md

   # snap:        # optional, the source url of snap.svg.js
   # underscore:  # optional, the source url of underscore.js
   # sequence:    # optional, the source url of sequence-diagram.js
-  # css: # optional, the url for css, such as hand drawn theme
+  # CSS: # optional, the url for CSS, such as hand drawn theme
   options:
     theme:
-    css_class:
+    CSS_class:
 ```

 ## 改上文章目錄[^toc]